Demitoilet: Green

 Green dresses can give off a mysterious, confident air.
 These dresses are often elegant and somewhat bold, as green is an eye-catching colour.
 However, green is also considered to be a neutral colour, making it popular among those who want to wear a unique dress without being too distracting.

 Pink

 Pink is the most popular dress colour among girls and teenagers.
 It represents a cute, gentle, innocent, elegant and noble demeanour.
 Deep pink shows kindness and gratitude, while light pink shows a more tender and beautiful image.
 Pink also reminds many of love, which contributes to its popularity among younger girls.

 Purple

 After 1862, when Queen Victoria wore a silk gown dyed with purple to the Royal Exhibition, the purple dress quickly became fashionable.
 However, at that time, only the aristocracy and the wealthy could afford to wear purple clothing because of the expensive dye.
 Purple is a mysterious and impressive dress colour.
 It may give a sense of oppression or inspiration.
 Dark purple dresses give a sense of terror, whereas dresses in light purple can leave others with an impression of a calm and modest individual.
-The vast differences between shades make purple a very unique dress colour.
+The vast differences between shades make purple a unique dress colour.